 Jenny Wren Productions is a Gloucestershire-based theatre company, formed in 2004.
 In the summer we can be found performing under the stars at open-air venues around the county, including Cowley Manor, Highnam Court near Gloucester and the Tuckwell Amphitheatre in Cheltenham.
 The autumn usually takes us on another tour of the county and sometimes further afield, often to village halls and smaller theatres.
 We have strong links with the Cheltenham Everyman Theatre and also perform there regularly in the Studio Theatre.
 We tour schools with Theatre in Education projects such as Dr Korczak's Example, about the plight of Jewish orphans during World War II, and Paved with Gold, about children working on the streets in Victorian London.

-The company comprises a pool of around 30 actors, director, designer and musicians.
-We work hard and have built up a good following.
-We have also raised money for charities including the Pied Piper Appeal at Gloucester Hospital and the Cystic Fibrosis Trust.
-And, most importantly, we have a lot of fun!
+The company comprises a pool of around 30 actors, musicians, designers, stage managers, producer and director.
+Many of our projects have been funded by Arts Council England and with others we have raised money for charities including the Pied Piper Appeal at Gloucester Hospital and the Cystic Fibrosis Trust.
+Most importantly, we have a lot of fun!

-We hope to see you at one of our shows some time soon.
+We hope to entertain you soon at one of our lovely venues!